automata-network/automata-dcap-attestation/evm/docs/OnChainQuoteAttestation.md

 In this step, the attached PCK Certificate is parsed and verified by the `X509ChainBase` library.

-The library performs a strict assertion that the certificate chain must consist of exactly 3 X509 Certificates.
+The library performs a strict assertion that the certificate chain must consist of exactly 3 X.509 certificates.

 For each certificate in the chain, the following checks are performed: